gregsaun/BearExxa-V2/doc/design_goals.md

 Hex or square nuts have a stronger pulling resistance than heat insert.
 We use carefully selected clearances to make sure the hex nuts will not move from their pocket.
 The nuts also take less place than heat insert.
 We can also simulate a lock nut by making the screw hole in the plastic a little bit smaller.
 It's easier to remove them from an older part to transfer them to a new one.
 Finally, no special tool is required.

 #### Why the nozzle fan blower is in vertical and not angled like Prusa does?
 It's to increase the lifespan of its bearings, to not get warmer air when we are close to the bed and to not grab strings with the fan blades.
-The nozzle fan duct is optimized for the 90° angle and perform better than the Original MK3(s) according to our tests.
+The nozzle fan duct is optimized for the 90° angle and perform better than the Original MK3(S, S+) according to our tests.

-#### Why do you recommend PETG?
+#### Why do you recommend PETGfor the parts?
-PETG has an excellent layer bonding, is easy to print, has high precision due to low shrinkage, is semi fire retardant and produces less nasty fumes.
-Its temperature resistance is more toward printing PLA or PETG (even in enclosure) which are the most used filaments in the community.
+PETG has an excellent layer bonding, is easy to print, has high precision due to low shrinkage, is kind of semi fire retardant and produces less nasty fumes than styrene based filaments.
+Its temperature resistance is more toward printing PLA or PETG parts (even in enclosure) which are the most used filaments in the community.
 If you are an advanced user that want to print higher temperature material we recommend to use ABS, ASA or PC (and compensate for the shrinkage).

 > [!CAUTION]
-> We highly recommend to avoid high flow filaments (worse material properties as non high flow) as well as glass fibers or carbon fiber filaments (potentially carcinogenic, read more [here](https://hackaday.com/2024/08/07/on-carbon-fiber-types-and-their-carcinogenic-risks/)).
+> We highly recommend to avoid high flow filaments (worse material properties as non high flow) as well as glass fiber or carbon fiber filaments ([potentially carcinogenic](https://hackaday.com/2024/08/07/on-carbon-fiber-types-and-their-carcinogenic-risks/)).
+You must ventilate your room and filter your enclosure (HEPA + activated carbon) if you print styrene based filament like ABS, ASA or PC.

 #### Why don't you use a smaller extruder motor?
 We have explained the reason in details in the sections "Print quality", "Reliability" and "Weight, rigidity and speed".

 The extra weight is compensated by other lighter parts, low hardware count and an overall compact design.
 Also, it would be very hard to see a print quality improvement with a lighter motor because, on a bed slinger, we are only moving the extruder (unlike CoreXY which also moves the gantry) and the bed is the heaviest part.

-Furthermore, a larger motor can run colder and so improve print quality and reliability of a long PLA print in an enclosure (door closed).
+Furthermore, a larger motor can run colder and so improves print quality and reliability of a long PLA print in an enclosure (door closed).
 We can also have higher torque and increase the gears' lifespan, which both increase reliability and reduce maintenance.

 #### Why do you use the Revo Micro heatsink and not the Revo Voron heatsink?
 The Revo Micro heatsink has slightly more surface in contact with the airflow, especially when used with a smaller and lighter fan.
 The round shape is also easier to optimize for optimal airflow.
 The screw mount may sound like it may rotate but we did a self tightening system that avoid this to happen.